-Explore deep coastal fjords and breathtaking mountain landscapes in a land of the midnight sun!
+Explore deep fjords and big mountains in the Land of the Midnight Sun!

-Norway’s got it all – incredible landscapes, friendly locals, a fascinating culture and some of the most stunning summer hiking there is.
+Norway’s got it all – incredible landscapes, a fascinating culture and some of the most stunning summer hiking there is.

 After we meet in Oslo, we’ll head north towards Maurvangen, a small town right outside one of Norway’s largest national parks.
 In Maurvangen we’ll camp, hike and explore some of the most spectacular day hikes Norway has to offer.